Srinubabu Gedela: Recognition

-Srinubabu received the Indian pride of the Nation Award in 2019, and the government of India Champions of Change 2018 award.
+Gedela received the Indian pride of the Nation Award in 2019, and the government of India Champions of Change 2018 award.

 Andhra Premier League Vizag Warriors

-Srinubabu is the owner of Vizag Warriors, of the Andhra Premier League, a T20 cricket league in Andhra Pradesh.
-Indian actor, producer and businessman Ram Charan has invested in the team with Srinubabu, aiming to get the team promoted to the IPL in 2024.
+Gedela is the owner of Vizag Warriors, of the Andhra Premier League, a T20 cricket league in Andhra Pradesh.
+Indian actor, producer and businessman Ram Charan has invested in the team with Gedela, aiming to get the team promoted to the IPL in 2024.